-The City will need to fund the installation of wastewater lines upfront, but each developer or new business owner along F.M.
-2252 will pay for their connection and pump.
+The City is funding the upfront cost of the Sewer Line Project with the reserves from the General Fund.
+Each developer or new business owner along F.M.
+2252 will pay for their connection and pump to the sewer line.
 The Impact Fee Committee has recommended that the Impact Fee be set at $5,689.00 per service unit for Wastewater.

 The City of Garden Ridge is working with TxDOT to install waste water lines during the expansion of F.M.
 2252 to minimize the effects of construction on residents and other commuters.

 Businesses along F.M.
 2252 being served by a septic system will not be required to hook up to the wastewater lines, but will have the option to.
 However, if a septic systems fails, business owners will be required to connect to the service.